 A Disney workation is absolutely doable.
 My go-to spots are the BoardWalk Inn alcoves, the Voyageur Lounge at Riviera, and the Swan and Dolphin beach on cool days.
 Pack a headset, keep a backup plan, and choose your time windows wisely.
 You can stay productive, then clock out and enjoy the magic.

 If you found this article helpful, share it with a friend or take our “Choose Your Adventure” to find your family’s next perfect sensory-friendly destination.
 Join our community for more autism-friendly resources and family travel tips.
-Let’s build a more inclusive world—one child, one family at a time on Facebook, Instagram, and TikTok for more autism-friendly parenting tips.
+Let’s build a more inclusive world—one child, one family at a time — on Facebook, Instagram, and TikTok, with more autism-friendly parenting tips.